AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/c-installation/c-installing-linux/t-update-lin.md

 ---
-description: Use this procedure when upgrading Scene7 Image Serving on Linux.
+description: Use this procedure when upgrading Dynamic Media Image Serving on Linux.
-seo-description: Use this procedure when upgrading Scene7 Image Serving on Linux.
+seo-description: Use this procedure when upgrading Dynamic Media Image Serving on Linux.
 seo-title: Updating from IS 4.7.4 or later
 solution: Experience Manager
 title: Updating from IS 4.7.4 or later
-topic: Scene7 Image Serving - Image Rendering API
+topic: Dynamic Media Image Serving - Image Rendering API
 uuid: 70beb1a3-71b9-4bd0-b048-13d88446a9d3
 ---

 # Updating from IS 4.7.4 or later{#updating-from-is-or-later}

-Use this procedure when upgrading Scene7 Image Serving on Linux.
+Use this procedure when upgrading Dynamic Media Image Serving on Linux.

 If you are upgrading from an older version of Image Serving, please contact support for the correct process.